ballerina-attic/stream-processing/README.md

     }
 }

-// Define the `printRequestCount` function. function printRequestCount (RequestCount reqCount) {
+// Define the `alertRequestCount` function. function alertRequestCount (RequestCount reqCount) {
     io:println("ALERT!! : Received more than 10 requests from the host within 10 seconds: " + reqCount.host);
 }